nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <a href="#table-of-contents"> <button>Back to Table of Contents </button></a>

+### Adding a student
+Add a student with his/her details

+   1. Test case: `add n/John`<br>
+      Expected: The student cannot be added.

+      A student's name and phone are compulsory details that must be provided.
+      Here, the phone number is missing.

+   1. Test case: `add n/John p/aaaaa`<br>
+      Expected: The student cannot be added.

+      Phone number has the invalid format.

+   1. Test case: `add n/John Doe p/87438807`<br>
+      Expected: Assume that phone number is already owned by another student in TutorsPet.

+      The new student cannot be added because each student must have a unique phone number.

+   1. Test case: `add n/Alex Yeoh p/12345678`<br>
+      Expected: Assume that the name is the same as another student in TutorsPet.

+      There will be a message notifying the user about the duplicate name.

+      If the user proceeds to type`y`, the student can be added.
+If the user proceeds to type`n`, the student will not be added.

+   1. Test case: `add n/John Doe p/98765432 s/Clementi Secondary School e/johnd@example.com a/311, Clementi Ave 2, #02-25 gn/Helen Doe gp/98765431 lv/sec3 t/math t/chem le/monday 1300`<br>
+      Expected: Assume that both the name and the phone are unique.

+      The student can be successfully added with all the details stored in TutorsPet.

+<a href="#table-of-contents"> <button>Back to Table of Contents </button></a>

+### Editing a student
+1. Edit details of an existing student listed the first in TutorsPet
+    1. Prerequisites: List all students using the `list` command.
+There is at least 1 student in the list.

+    1. Test case: `edit s/ABC Secondary School gn/John Lee`<br>
+       Expected: No student can be edited.<br>
+       There is an error message to notify the incorrect command format.

+    1. Test case: `edit 0 s/ABC Secondary School gn/John Lee`<br>
+       Expected: No student can be edited.<br>
+       There is an error message to notify the invalid index.

+    1. Test case: `edit 1 n/John Doe`<br>
+       Expected: Assume there is another student named John Doe.<br>
+       There will be a message notifying the user about the duplicate name.<br>
+       If the user proceeds to type`y`, the name of the first studnet in the list is edited.
+If the user proceeds to type`n`, the student will not be edited.

+    1. Test case: `edit 1 s/`<br>
+       Expected: The edit command is invalid. <br>
+       The student's school cannot be edited with an empty name.

+    1. Test case: `edit 1 t/`<br>
+       Expected: The subjects of the first student is removed.

+    1. Test case: `edit 1 s/ABC Secondary School gn/John Lee`<br>
+       Expected: The school name and guardian's name of the first student is edited.

+    1. Test case: `edit 1 t/bio t/lit` <br>
+       Expected: The subjects of the student are edited to biology and literature.

+<a href="#table-of-contents"> <button>Back to Table of Contents </button></a>

 ### Deleting a student

 1. Deleting a student while all students are being shown